ezuro/ML_DL_DS-Portfolio/Slots Games' Success Predictor/README.md

 This project was built to satisfy the need of a real-life company which is dedicated to developing games for online casinos.
 This was also my thesis project for my master's in Artificial Intelligence and Deep Learning of the University of Alcala de Henares (Spain).
 The problem of this project was approached using different models, including:

 * Feed Forward Neural Network
-* Sequential Model
+* Sequential Models:
+  * Recurrent Neural Network (LSTM)
+  * Convolutional Nerual Network (1 Dimensional Convolutions)

 .... content page

-# Problem Overview
+# 1 - Problem Overview

 The company required a model that predicted if a newly designed Slots Game is going to be successful or not (binary output).
 The model would make its predictions based on the way that the game rewards their players after certain time of playing it.
 In other words, the model should tell if the game will influence their players to continue playing or not, by the way it provides rewards to them in a certain number of spins.